dolidoli92/Binance-Outlier-Detection-1hour-BB72/README.md

-# Binance-Outlier-Detection
+# Binance-Outlier-Detection Outline

-Detect the outlier in Bollinger bands(7period, 2sigma)
+Detect the outlier in Bollinger bands(7period, 2sigma) in every second.<br />

-You can configurate 'outlier_percent'
+You can configurate 'outlier_percent'.<br />

+The Program implement Bollinger Bands(Refer to below Picture)

 ***
 ## Details on Program